-PowerPoint's Photo Album feature is very powerful -- allowing you to insert hundreds of pictures in a two or three clicks.
-The best part is all these pictures are editable -- right down to their picture layouts, captions, etc. In fact, you can ask PowerPoint to show all pictures as black and white too -- and you can also change the frame shapes of the pictures -- you'll end up with pictures that have drop shadows, or a black border, or even a picture that's contained in a frame with rounded corners.
-What frame you choose depends entirely upon you -- this tutorial will make you aware of the different frame choices -- some of these can be seen in Figures 1 , 2 and 3 below.
+PowerPoint's Photo Album feature is very powerful, allowing you to insert hundreds of pictures with two or three clicks.
+The best part is all these pictures are editable, right down to their picture layouts, captions, etc. In fact, you can ask PowerPoint to show all pictures as black and white too.
+Moreover, you can also change the frame shapes of the pictures.
+Doing so provides pictures the effect of drop shadows, or a black border, or even a picture that's contained in a frame with rounded corners.
+What frame you choose depends entirely upon you.
+This tutorial will make you aware of the different frame choices, some of these can be seen in Figures 1, 2 and 3 below.

 Figure 1 shows you the Rectangle and Rounded Rectangle frames from left to right.
 Rectangle shows your picture in a rectangle shape.
-Rounded Rectangle shows picture in rounded rectangle shape.
+Rounded Rectangle shows the picture in a rounded rectangle shape.

 Figure 1: Rectangle and Rounded Rectangle frames

-Figure 2 shows you the Simple Frame, White and the Simple Frame, Black frames from left to right.
+Figure 2 shows you the Simple Frame - White and the Simple Frame - Black from left to right.
 Simple Frame, White adds a white border around your picture.
 Simple Frame, Black adds a black border around your picture.

-Figure 2: Simple Frame, White and Simple Frame, Black frames
+Figure 2: Simple Frame - White and Simple Frame - Black

-Follow these steps to change the frame shape for your Photo Album presentation in PowerPoint 2010:
+Follow these steps to change the frame shape for your Photo Album presentation in PowerPoint 2010 for Windows:

 - Open your existing Photo Album presentation, and choose the Insert tab | Photo Album | Edit Photo Album option.

-- The opens the Edit Photo Album dialog box, as shown in Figure 4.
-The area highlighted in red in Figure 4 includes the options you will use to change frame shapes.
+- Doing so opens the Edit Photo Album dialog box, as shown in Figure 4.
+The area highlighted in red within Figure 4 includes the options you will use to change frame shapes.

 Figure 4: Edit Photo Album dialog box

-We chose the 1 picture layout (highlighted in red in Figure 5 below).
+- We chose the 1 picture layout (highlighted in red within Figure 5 below).
 You can see that the Frame shape option is now enabled.
-Click the Frame shape drop-down list (highlighted in blue see Figure 5).
+Click the Frame shape drop-down list (highlighted in blue within Figure 5).

 Figure 5: Frame shape drop-down list

-- Choose any of the frame shapes, and you will see a preview of its appearance (highlighted in red in Figure 6) next to the Picture layout drop-down list.
-When done click the Update button (highlighted in blue in Figure 6) to apply the new frame shape to your Photo Album.
+- Choose any of the frame shapes, and you will see a preview of its appearance (highlighted in red within Figure 6) next to the Picture layout drop-down list.
+When done click the Update button (highlighted in blue within Figure 6) to apply the new frame shape to your Photo Album.